passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 App.overlay <span style="color: red; font-weight: bold;">applies custom changes</span> to
 the devicetree, <span style="color: red; font-weight: bold;">adapting</span> the Zephyr board definition to our needs.
-In our case, it turns the STM32F429I-DISCO into the sensor board.
+In our case, it turns the disco board into the sensor one.

 <span style="color: red; font-weight: bold;">Finally</span>, prj.conf
 <span style="color: red; font-weight: bold;">provides application-specific